 Implementation time | Days | Weeks to months |

-Why Zendesk does not fit a multi-location restaurant group
+Why Zendesk does not fit a multi-location restaurant group's booking enquiries

 It does not know which restaurant a guest wrote to